wharris/wharris_bin/README.markdown

   The remote name defaults to origin, but you can override that by setting the environment variable `REMOTE_NAME`.

+* `git-remote-list` - list remote Git repositorys.

+  Lists repositories created with git-remote-new.

+  You'll need to set up a couple of environment variables to use this tool:

+  - `REPO_SERVER` - the SSH address of your Git server in the form _username@git.example.com_.

+  - `REPO_SERVER_GIT_PATH` - the path on the server under which your repositories will be created.
+For example _/home/username/git_.

 * `growlexec` - growl the success or failure of a command.

   Runs the command given in the arguments then sends a Growl notification